Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

 If you face a long wait for broadband installation or can’t get the service you want it isn’t the end of the world.

-And if you are using a mobile contract make sure that your data plan will provide a sufficient amount of data allowance; unlike fixed line home broadband you will not find deals offering unlimited mobile data.
+And if you are using a mobile contract make sure that your data plan will provide a sufficient amount of data allowance; unlike fixed line home broadband you will not find loads of deals offering unlimited mobile data.
 Web browsing and email use very little data but video streaming and downloads can quickly consume a large amount of bandwidth.
-Check our mobile broadband data usage guide for more details.
+Check our data usage guide for more details.

 Alternatively, there’s always public Wi-Fi hotspots, which can be enough to get by on if your internet usage is fairly low.
 Universities will provide free internet on campus, or libraries and cafes can be great places to go if you only surf online occasionally.
 Don’t rely on being able to get by on these though - if you need a connection at short notice it could mean a long trek to the nearest hotspot.